 Cutting & Tucking the Insulation

-Caution: The insulation materials are highly irritating to the skin.
-Always wear gloves, goggles, and protective clothing when handling them.
+An important safety reminder: insulation materials can be highly irritating to the skin.
+Wear gloves, goggles, and protective clothing when handling these materials.
+This helps prevent skin irritation and ensures a safe overhead door insulation install.

 Last Steps